Skip to code content (skip section selection)

 (2) Any temporary use permit issued under (C)(1) through (7) of this section shall be counted in the maximum number of temporary use permits allowed for the temporary outdoor display of merchandise.

 (E) Manufactured Home or trailer for temporary use.
-After approval by the Planning Director, a Manufactured Home or trailer may be used as a temporary office, security shelter, or shelter for materials or tools (but not for residential purposes or sales offices) incident to construction on or development of the premises upon which the Manufactured Home or trailer is located.
+One Manufactured Home or trailer may be used as a temporary office, security shelter, or shelter for materials or tools (but not for residential purposes or sales offices) incident to construction on or development of the premises upon which the Manufactured Home or trailer is located.
 Such use shall be strictly limited to the time construction or development is actively underway.
-In no event shall the use continue more than six months without the further approval of the Planning Director.
-The temporary use shall be approved only upon finding that actual construction is continuing.
+The temporary use may continue more than six months upon finding that actual construction is continuing.

 (F) Temporary use in conjunction with special event permit.
 Where a valid permit has been issued by the town for use of adjacent right-of-way that makes the street unavailable to vehicular traffic, a temporary use permit may be issued in accordance for events on the grounds or in the parking lot of any adjacent parcel during the period of the special event permit.

 (1) A developer may request a temporary use permit for necessary commercial promotional, storage, or fabrication activities at the development site which occur during construction of that developer's project.